Co-Presidents or President

 SPECIAL EVENTS CLUSTER

-Works with the Special Events Chair to organize the school wide special fundraising events.
+Works with the Events Coordinator to organize the school wide special fundraising events.
 Responsibilities include working with teachers and members to organize volunteers.
-Events are chosen by the Special events chair and may include: Soup night fundraiser, Craft Fair, Raffle/Adult night.
-Is a part of a special events committee that plans the details of the events and reports back to the special events coordinator.
-It is strongly recommended that coordinators come to board meetings before major events and during the planning process to share/get ideas from the board.
-Contact other co-ops to see what events they are doing.
+Events are chosen by the Events Coordinator and may include: Soup night fundraiser, community fundraisers/outreach, Spring Event.
+Is a part of a special events committee that plans the details of the events and reports back to the Events Coordinator.
+Meet with Events Coordinator and committee as needed for events.

 Community Service Coordinator